willemmirkovich/Numberscope/README.md

 - *config*: This is where you will receive all the config values specific to your drawing tool, defined via a schema, which is the second thing module file must have.

 As a sort of guideline for what goes into *constructor* and what goes into *setup* use the following:
-- *constructor* If you're storing values in the class initialize them in the constructor, especially save the arguments passed (seq, skethc, config) otherwise you won't be able to use them in setup or draw.
+- *constructor*: If you want values that persist between calls make sure to store them in the constructor, especially save the arguments passed (seq, sketch, config) otherwise you won't be able to use them in setup or draw.
 - *setup*: Anything that interacts or manipulates with the sketch **must be in setup**, otherwise those you'll encounter strange bugs.
-Take a look at *NScore.generatep5*:
+It makes sense if you take a look at *NScore.generatep5*:
 ```javascript
 		let myp5 = new p5(function (sketch) {
 			let moduleInstance = new moduleClass(seq, sketch, config)